Preeti-2024/Preeti-2024/README.md

-- 👋 Hi, I’m @Preeti-2024
+- 👋 Hi, I’m @Preeti-2024.
-- 👀 I’m AI and Web-Developer Enthusiast
+- 👀 I’m AI and Web-Developer Enthusiast.
-- 🌱 I’m Tech Enthusiast
+- 🌱 I’m Tech Enthusiast.
-- 💞️ I’m looking to collaborate on with like minded coders
+- 💞️ I’m looking to collaborate with like minded coders.

 <!---